 Since 1897, Pratt Institute’s Saturday Art School has been offering a broad range of classes for children and teens.
 Saturday Art School students are encouraged to explore a variety of media, techniques, and approaches.
 This program continues to validate our belief that opportunities to learn art and design should be available to children of all ages.
 Saturday Art School is a teaching and learning laboratory; most classes are taught by art and design education students who are supervised by faculty.

 Classes and Curriculum

 All classes meet from 10 AM–12 PM for two 10-week semesters, fall and spring.
 Instructors explore new ideas and projects each semester and year, as participants may take classes many times.
+This semester – we introduce a new course for children aged 11-14; “The Art of Walking–An Introduction to Performance Art”.
 See Classes and Curriculum to learn more.
-Information about spring courses will be available later this fall.

 For a complete listing of class dates, see Calendar to learn more.

 Fall 2022: October 1 – December 10